Rakeela/dragora-notes/ideological-interpretations-of-The-Viceroy.md

 	23. Conversion potential:  Unknown
 55. Beyonder Embassy
 	1. Challenge cured:  Hard Radiation Source
 		1. Challenge cure interpretation:  This describes a kind of hyperspace radiation that spreads throughout the whole area causing very few health effects, but devastating fertility rates.
-I have no idea what such a thing would be and I don't understand how the Beyonder Embassy would help.
+Treating hyperspace as a literal thing, the embassy could be... pleading with the Beyonders to shut off the bad radiation source..?
+		2. Alternative cure interpretation:  Some memetic hazard (as is the alternative interpretation of hyperspace) could be taking down fertility rates throughout society.
+An entire star system affected by antinatalist memes!
+		3. Challenge cure qualm:  Why should anti-natalist memes be taken down?
+If hyperspace is a metaphor, praise the hard radiation source!
-		2. Challenge cure qualm:  As usual, I prefer low fertility societies!
+		4. Challenge cure qualm:  As usual, I prefer low fertility societies!
 	2. Narrative indicator:  Your goals can be excluded from analyses as they are immaterial to process and results.
 What matters is what you're doing (process) and what happens as a result of doing it (results).
 	3. Mechanism proposal:  This is actually a really straightforward insight that can save lives.
 	4. Narrative indicator:  It's also very "machine-mind" to consider process and results in the absence of goals.
 The exemplars of this technology are likely to be melancholic... or heavily cybernetic.